vin-thomas/Enron_email_classification/README.md

 SVC 0.80
 LR 0.88

-# LSTM_Enron_final.ipynb
+# LSTM_Enron_final_ver2.ipynb
 LSTM was applied on the text data and the same was concatenated with the other categorical data.
-The resulting accuracy on the test sample was 0.63
+The resulting accuracy on the test sample was 0.71

 # Enron_bert_13.ipynb